thompsonsj/slate-serializers/README.md

 - For engineering decisions, see [Engineering](https://github.com/thompsonsj/slate-serializers/blob/main/docs/engineering.md).
 - Review generated NX documentation at [NX](https://github.com/thompsonsj/slate-serializers/blob/main/docs/nx.md).
 - This repository is an NX monorepo.
 Review the docs at [https://nx.dev/](https://nx.dev/).
+- Related repository: https://github.com/thompsonsj/slate-serializers-demo.
+[Demo/docs site](https://thompsonsj.github.io/slate-serializers-demo).
+Not included in this monorepo to replicate repositories that use these libraries more effectively.